random-person-001/discordstats/readme.md

 # Discord Data bot
-*Graph stats about channel activity*
+Graph stats about channel activity

-## Examples

-Coming soon!
+Built with python 3.7 and discord.py, using matplotlib.

+Note that in its current implementation, the graphing occurs in the main bot thread.
+This is blocking, and is bad, and the bot will not respond while it occurs.
+Eventually I may improve that.

 ## Commands
 `help` - show help in the discord chat

+`magic` - get data if necessary and show the graph

 ## Installing
-This is built with python 3.7 and discord.py, using the graphing libraries XXX

 In a terminal, run `git clone https://github.com/random-person-001/discordstats.git && cd discordstats`

 You'll need a discord token to get the bot running.
 Rename `exampleconfig.toml` to `config.toml` and put the token in there.